Limits of Hodge structures via holonomic D-modules

-The main result of this subsection is the following version of Deligne's lemma, showed by Guill\'en and Navarro Aznar.
+The main result of this subsection is the following version of Deligne's lemma, shown by Guill\'en and Navarro Aznar.

-\begin{thm}[{\cite[(4.5)]{hl}}] Tthe cohomology $\ker d/\mathrm{im}\, d$ of a polarized differential bigraded Hodge-Lefschetz struture is again a polarized bigraded Hodge-Lefschetz structure. \end{thm} \begin{proof} Let $C: V \rightarrow V$ be the operator that acts as $(-1)^{q}$ on the subspace $V_{j, k}^{p, q}$ in the Hodge decomposition of each $V_{j, k} .$ Since $d$ is a morphism of Hodge structures, we have $[d, C]=0$.
+\begin{thm}[{\cite[(4.5)]{hl}}] The cohomology $\ker d/\mathrm{im}\, d$ of a polarized differential bigraded Hodge-Lefschetz structure is again a polarized bigraded Hodge-Lefschetz structure. \end{thm} \begin{proof} Let $C: V \to V$ be the operator that acts as $(-1)^{q}$ on the subspace $V_{j, k}^{p, q}$ in the Hodge decomposition of each $V_{j, k} .$ Since $d$ is a morphism of Hodge structures, we have $[d, C]=0$.
 The fact that $S$ is a polarization means that the Hermitian pairing

 is positive-definite on $V$.
 Let $d^{*}$ be the adjoint of $d$ with respect to $h^{+}$.
 Fix $a \in V_{j, k}$ and $b \in V_{j, k},$:

 i.e. the adjoint $d^*=-\sfw_{2}^{-1} \sfw_{1}^{-1} d \sfw_{1} \sfw_{2}$.